triggermesh/docs/docs/guides/bridges/slack-to-confluent.md

 Press `Submit Bridge` and you are done with Triggermesh configuration.

-## Retrieve Slack Source exposed URL
+## Retrieve Slack Source Exposed URL

 The Slack Source component creates an external URL that should be used as the `Request URL` callback when configuring the Slack Bot App.
 In order to obtain it, open the `Services` area at Triggermesh and look for a service by the name of the Slack Source you just created.
 Then copy the exposing URL.